Madeline: Lost in Paris: Plot

 At the lace shop, the child workers endure enormous amounts of emotional and physical abuse at the hands of LaCroque.
 Fifi tells Madeline of how LaCroque was once a cabaret dancer who experienced a performance disaster.
 In total humiliation, she stopped performing and sold her long hair to make lace.
-She and Henri then gained legal custody all of the orphan girls.
+She and Henri then gained legal custody of all the orphan girls.
 Rather than taking care of them (as she promised to the courts), she uses them as her miserable slaves.

 Through following the trail of Madeline's beads, Madeline's classmates and Pepito find their way to the factory.
 Pepito uses his shrunken head to first knock off LaCroque's wig from outside the window (revealing her bald head), and then frighten her to the ground.
-Meanwhile, Miss Clavel and the police catch Henri walking through the streets of Paris, planning to sell-off Madeline's belongings.
+Meanwhile, Miss Clavel and the police catch Henri walking through the streets of Paris, planning to sell off Madeline's belongings.
 Through a plea bargain deal, Henri agrees to lead them to the lace factory, in exchange for a lighter punishment.
 Madeline and all of her friends are able to tie up LaCroque in endless rolls of lace just as the police arrive with Henri and Miss Clavel.
 Henri makes one last attempt to escape, only to be tripped by Pepito's spool trick, allowing the girls to tangle him up as well.
 The criminal duo are arrested by the police and taken away.
 The factory girls, however, still have no place to call home.

 Madeline receives a substantial financial reward for LaCroque's capture, and she uses it to start a school for her lace factory coworkers.
 The girls from both schools rejoice in the fact that they are all one whole family.

 Production

-In March 1998, the film was announced as the first project from DIC's new "video premieres" division.
+In March 1999, Madeline: Lost in Paris was announced as the first project from DIC's new "video premieres" division.

 DVD releases

-Walt Disney Home Video released Madeline: Lost in Paris on DVD on August 24, 1999 with widescreen ratio 1.66:1 and Shout!
-Factory re-released the film with full frame on DVD on April 3, 2010.
+Shout!
+Factory released the film on DVD on April 3, 2010.
 It was released in Australia in 2013 by Umbrella Entertainment.